juxor/afaq/markdown/secI5.md

 community, therefore, is unlikely to make decisions like, for example, outlawing homosexuality or censoring the press.
 This is not to say that there is no danger of majorities abusing minorities.
-As we discuss in the [next section](secI5.html#seci56), anarchists suggest means of reducing it, even eliminating it.
+As we discuss in the [next section](secI5.html#seci56), anarchists are aware of this possibility and suggest means of reducing it, even eliminating it.
 Suffice to say, a free society would seek to encourage diversity and so leave minorities free to live their own lives (assuming they are not oppressing or exploiting others, of course).

 For these reasons, a libertarian-socialist society would not have a state.
 Structurally, it would be based on egalitarian and decentralised institutions, the direct opposite of the hierarchical and centralised state.
-Functionally, it would be based on mass participation of all to ensure they manage their own affairs rather than, as in a state, exclusion of the many to ensure the rule of an elite.
+Functionally, it would be based on mass participation of all to ensure they manage their own affairs rather than, in a state, exclusion of the many to ensure the rule by an elite (usually the wealthy).
 The communes and confederations of a libertarian system are not just states with new names but rather the forums by which free people manage their own affairs rather than being ruled by a state and its politicians and bureaucrats.

- This is why Proudhon argued that _"under the democratic constitution . . .
-the political and the economic are . . . one and the same system . . . based
-upon a single principle, mutuality . . . and form this vast humanitarian organism of which nothing previously could give the idea . . .
-[I]s this not the system of the old society turned upside down"_? [**Anarchism**, vol. 1, Robert Graham (ed.), pp. 74-5]
+This is why Proudhon, for example, argued that _"under the democratic constitution . . . the political and the economic are . . . one and the same system . . . based upon a single principle, mutuality . . . and form this vast humanitarian organism of which nothing previously could give the idea."_ And so _"is this not the system of the old society turned upside down"_?
+[**Property is Theft!**, p.
+760 and p.
+761]

 ## I.5.6 Won't there be a danger of a _"tyranny of the majority"_ under
 libertarian socialism?

 While the _"tyranny of the majority"_ objection does contain an important point, it is often raised for self-serving reasons.
 This is because those who have historically raised the issue (for example, and as discussed in [section B.2.5](secB2.html#secb25), creators of the 1789 American constitution like